opsumo/Open-Grants-Program/applications/devops_tooling.md

 ## Project Overview :page_facing_up:

-Having been recongnized as a runner-up in the India Buildathon 2021, our [project](https://github.com/opsumo/polkadot-cn-devops-priv) has proven that it could be useful Polkadot and Substrate projects and that, it has more room for further innovations.
+Having been recognized as a runner-up in the India Buildathon 2021, our [project](https://github.com/opsumo/polkadot-cn-devops-priv) has proven that it could be useful Polkadot and Substrate projects and that, it has more room for further innovations.

 We intend to continue innovating it.